How to use Articles

 • The piano she is playing is very old. (a particular one)

-7. The + adjective is used to talk about a group of people (including nationalities).
+4. We use the + adjective to talk about a group of people (including nationalities).

 • I always give money to the homeless.